 - Representation of Caesars Entertainment Corporation in defense of federal and chancery court lawsuits brought by various creditor groups alleging that certain transactions violated the terms of bond issuances and the Trust Indenture Act.

-- Representation of a former senior executive of a major financial instruction in connection with a publicly-reported money laundering investigation being conducted by the DOJ, the U.S. Department of the Treasury, and state entities into our client’s former employer.
+- Representation of a former senior executive of a major financial institution in connection with a publicly-reported money laundering investigation being conducted by the DOJ, the U.S. Department of the Treasury, and state entities into our client’s former employer.

 Representation of GSO Capital Partners in litigation challenging its refinancing of debt issued by New Jersey-based home builder Hovnanian Enterprises, Inc.

 - Ongoing representation of the Tribune Company Litigation Trust and indenture trustees for Tribune’s pre-LBO bondholders in prosecuting claims for intentional and constructive fraudulent transfer, breach of fiduciary duty, aiding and abetting, and professional malpractice, among others, against Tribune's former shareholders and financial advisors arising out of Tribune’s 2007 leveraged buyout.
 The case is exceptionally complex, seeking to claw back billions of dollars distributed to approximately 5,000 shareholders, including mutual funds, trusts, pension plans, and individuals, in a multidistrict litigation that consolidates more than 40 separate actions brought in multiple federal and state courts throughout the country.